Hsu Chi-san

-Professional career
+Career

 Hsu's first notable performances were at his national open, the Taiwan Open.
 He won the event in 1965.
 He attempted to defend his championship the following year and was successful early, holding a share of the lead after the first round.
 However, he ultimately lost the title to countryman Lu Liang-Huan.

 In the mid-1960s, Hsu also started playing on the Asia Golf Circuit.
 He shot an opening round 68 (−4) at the 1967 Thailand Open to take a two shot.
 He ultimately finished in a tie for fourth place, five behind the champion Tomoo Ishii and one shot behind runner-up finishers Kuo Chie-Hsiung and Tony Jacklin.
 His first win on the Asian circuit came the following year at the 1968 Philippine Open, where he opened 72−69−68 to hold a four shot lead after three rounds.
 He extended that lead in the final round, birdieing 4 of the first 8 holes on Sunday to build a 10-shot lead.
 He shot a final round 69 (−3) to finish eight shots ahead of Japan's Shigeru Uchida.
 The following April, he came close to winning the Taiwan Open again.
 Having tied competitor Hideyo Sugimoto at the end of regulation play, Hsu made a bogey at the first playoff hole to finish second.

 These performances would help Hsu qualify for Taiwan's 1969 World Cup team.
 Taiwan's team was among the favorites to win the cup.
 Hsu and teammate Hsieh Yung-yo led the way after the first 36 holes with a 277 total, and eventually finished in a tie for fourth.